Annie Montgomerie Martin: Early life

-Annie, who may have determined never to marry, had to find herself a source of income, and like many other cultured women such as Caroline Carleton who found themselves without a partner, she set herself up as a tutor for the children of the better-off citizens of Adelaide.
+Career

+Martin began her career as a tutor for the children in Adelaide.
 Subsequently, around 1870, she opened a morning school on the upper floor of a house in Pulteney Street.
 At first the clients of Miss Martin's School were mostly members of the Adelaide Unitarian Christian Church, but word spread that she was providing a well-rounded education free from dogma (comparable perhaps to John L. Young's Adelaide Educational Institution but co-educational and teaching humanities rather than science, accounting and surveying).

 In 1874 the University of Adelaide opened, and from its inception allowed female students, and Miss Martin's School moved its focus to preparation of girls for higher education.
-The school closed in 1874 (perhaps from a dearth of suitable teachers) and Annie reverted to tutoring in a private residence on Strangways Terrace, North Adelaide, then worked at Mme.
+The school closed in 1874 (perhaps from a dearth of suitable teachers) and Martin reverted to tutoring in a private residence on Strangways Terrace, North Adelaide, then worked at Mme.
 Marval's school in Ramsay Building at the corner of North Terrace and Rundle Place (now Gawler Place), tutoring in English and Mathematics.
 She may then have taught at Miss Senner's school in Barnard Street, North Adelaide.
 She took another two years off in England 1883–1884, then reopened her school at her home in Osmond Terrace, Norwood, teaching French, German, Italian and Greek.
 In 1893 she set up school at the corner of Pulteney and Rundle Streets, then on Victoria Square in 1897.